-Overview of Executive Compensation Program
+2023 Executive Compensation Program

-Our executive compensation program is designed to be competitive and appropriately balance our goals of attracting, motivating, rewarding, and retaining our executive officers and driving company performance.
-To align our executive officers' interests with those of our stockholders and to motivate and reward individual initiative and effort, a substantial portion of each executive officer's target annual total direct compensation opportunity (base salary, cash incentive compensation and long-term equity awards based on grant date fair value at target levels) is "at-risk," meaning the amounts paid to each executive officer will vary based on our company performance and their contributions to that performance.
+Our executive compensation program is designed to be competitive and balance our goals of attracting, motivating, rewarding, and retaining our executive officers and driving company performance.
+To align our executive officers' interests with those of our stockholders, a substantial portion of each executive officer's target annual total direct compensation opportunity is "at-risk," meaning the amounts paid to each executive officer will vary based on our Company performance.